(Fried Sweet Plantains)

 Jorge Castillo: The dish is made with plantains.
 It's not, strictly speaking, a banana, but it is related.

-Glenn Lindgren: To make platanos maduros, your plantains need to be very ripe, almost black!
+Glenn Lindgren: To make platanos maduros, your plantains need to be very, very ripe, so black you'd think that they should be thrown out!
 They are very sweet at this point.

 The sweet fried "banana" served as a side dish in just about every Cuban restaurant.